Jennifer Nansubuga Makumbi: Writing

 Makumbi began writing at the age of 15, when she wrote, directed and produced a play for a school competition.
 It came in third.
 She wrote another play when she was 18 and it too came third.
 While in Senior 3, she wrote her first play for an inter-house competition, which came third.
 She wrote her second play again for an inter-house competition at A-level, and once again the play came third.
 Both of these plays were written in English.
 In 1994, she started writing a diary in poetry form to expunge her feelings as she was going through a rough patch in her life.
 She wrote more than 50 poems but never bothered to share them with the public.
 She started writing prose in 1998 while she was teaching in Kampala.

 Makumbi's writing is predominantly based on the oral traditions.
 She realised that oral traditions were so broad and would be able to frame all her writing regardless of subject, form or genre.
 She has said she "noticed that using oral forms which were normally perceived as trite and 'tired' brought, ironically, a certain depth to a piece that I could not explain."
-It is important to note that her intentions in using oral traditions in fiction are not conservationist as is often presumed in African writing.
+Her intentions in using oral traditions in fiction are not conservationist as is often presumed in African writing.
 She draws on oral forms because they anchor her writing in Ganda culture.
 At the same time, because these oral forms are rooted in her first language, she is confident using them.

 Her work has been published by African Writing Online and Commonword.
 She also runs the African reading group ARG! in Manchester, which focuses on obscure African writers.
 In 2012, her short story "The Accidental Seaman" was published in Moss Side Stories by Crocus Books.
 In 2013, her poems "Free Range" and "Father cried in the kitchen" were published in Sweet Tongues.

 Her doctoral novel, The Kintu Saga, won the Kwani?
 Manuscript Project, a new literary prize for unpublished fiction by African writers, and was published under the title Kintu in 2014, being longlisted for the Etisalat Prize for Literature.
 She was shortlisted for the 2014 Commonwealth Short Story Prize alongside two other African contenders (Adelehin Ijasan from Nigeria and Michelle Sacks from South Africa), going on to become the overall winner with her entry "Let's Tell This Story Properly".